Introduction

 Future Developments in the 303 Area Code

-Colorado's continued population growth and business expansion are placing increasing demand on the 303 number inventory.
-Several key developments are shaping the future of telecommunications in the 303 region.
+Colorado's population growth and business expansion keep placing more demand on the 303 number inventory.
+Several key developments are shaping the future of telecom in the 303 region.

 - New Overlays: NANPA has already introduced 983 as a new overlay for the Denver region to supplement 303 and 720 as inventory tightens